polashdas040/GDP-Analysis/README.md

+# GDP Analysis Data Science project

+## Overview and Motivation
+Economic growth increases state capacity and the supply of public goods.
+Every country wants to increase their GDP If GDP is rising, the economy is in solid shape, and the nation is moving forward.
+Last few years, we have seen China’s GDP growth was really amazing compare another country China can be role model for other country.

+## Related work
+Yes of course we have taken idea from your lecture and through internet also we have visited some website like Kaggle and so on.

+## Objective
+The primary goal of this project is to investigate the dataset "Countries of the World" and to focus on the elements that are influencing a Country's GDP per capita.

+## Research questions
+1. What are the factors affect the growth of GDP of a country?
+2. What are the other factors other than the major factor which effect a country’s GDP?
+3. What are the Co-relation between the dataset elements?
+4. Is the low-birth rate Country effect the GDP of a country?
+5. Which Countries of the World have the highest GDP and Why?

+After the analysis of the project we have ended up for the above five questions.
+As the project is about the GDP of the countries so at first, we have to find the major factor which directly affect the growth of GDP of a country.
+After that we have to find the others factors other than the major factors which effect the growth of GDP.
+Also, we have to find the Co-relation between the dataset elements of GDP factors.
+During the Analysis, we have found a fact that a country which have low birth rate will have a higher GDP which is very interesting.
+As the project progresses and the questions evolve then we have to find the top countries which have high GDP.

+## Dataset
+For this Project, we first collected the data of the world country GDP by surfing the internet and download the worldGDPperCapital.csv file.
+In the dataset, there are information about the ten factors which are needed to calculate GDP of a Country.

 # Analysis

 ## Data Preparation – fill in missing values
 We observed that the table is missing certain information.
 We'll fill in the missing data with the median of the region that a country belongs to because countries that are geologically adjacent are often similar in many aspects.
 Let's look at the region medians for 'GDP ($ per capita),' 'Literacy (percent),' Agriculture, Industry, and Service,' for example.
 Note that we use the mode instead of the median for 'climate' because it appears that 'climate' is a categorical feature here.